 into account as an indicator of the applicant’s academic merit and potential.

 - Preference will normally be given to applicants whose area

 of study overlaps with the academic interests of the College’s academic Fellows

 - Preference may be given to current or past students of the

-- The final decision on whether to offer a place in the light of the overall competition for graduate places and the spread of those places across subject areas is usually taken by the College’s Academic Dean.
+- The final decision on whether to offer a place in the light of the overall competition for graduate places and the spread of those places across subject areas is usually taken by the College’s Senior Tutor.

 Points to note

 - St John’s is a popular college with prospective graduates so it may not be possible to

 make offers to well-qualified candidates if their applications are received late